anjaustin/trix/README.md

 - **Zero routing parameters** (routing emerges from weight structure)
 - **13.4% quality improvement** over baseline on language modeling

+NOTE: This repo will work as is on a Jeston AGX Thor.
+It has not been compiled and tested on any other hardware.

 ## Quick Start

 ```bash